How the Driver and Vehicle Standards Agency (DVSA) earned recognition scheme works, how to apply, and what happens when you've joined.

 The audit standards and key performance indicators would apply and be measured over the group as a whole.

-An individual legal entity can’t be removed from the group accreditation unless it changes ownership or no longer exists.
+An individual legal entity cannot be removed from the group accreditation unless it changes ownership or no longer exists.

 How much it costs